Learn about the many facets and faces of FCPL and our community — one story at a time.

-Q. Tell us about your background: where you grew up, went to school, what you studied.
+Q. Tell us about your background.
+Where did you grew up and go to school?
+What did you study?

-Q. Did you have experience with the library or library staﬀ when you were growing up?
-What attracted you to library work?
-(What inspires you?
-What do you look forward to at work [special events, activities with coworkers, the friendly atmosphere, certain patrons’ visits, etc.]?)
+Q. Did you have experience with the library or library staff when you were growing up?
+What attracted you to or inspires your work at the library?

 Q. You’re hosting a dinner party.
 Which three people, living or dead, would you invite, and why?

 A. This is kind of a daunting question.
 I think I’ll stick with living people who would be interesting to talk to: Thi Bui, Mira Jacobs and Trung Le Nguyen.
 All three created incredible graphic novels and have really interesting personal stories.